sourcery-ai-experiments/blog.nathanv.me/content/posts/fixing-schwinn-bicycle/index.md

 just leave it on.

 After replacing the tubes and tires, we changed out the brake pads and handlebar endcaps.
-The endcaps being a bit a tricky as one of the existing ones did not have a screw and was just press-fit.
+The endcaps ended up being a bit a tricky as one of the existing ones did not have a screw and was just press-fit.
 It took quite a bit of patience and prying to get it out.

 Lastly, we tried to clean the bike as much as reasonably possible and lube everything up.